4mbromark/agio/README.md

 # Agio

-This was supposed to eb a powerful email notification service, with error management, retries and much more.
+This was supposed to be a powerful email notification service, with error management, retries and much more.